Grace Episcopal Church

 Grace abounds: Please thank:

-§ Wayne and Pat Sather, and Bobbie May for the Sunday coffee hours.
+§ Bob and Anne Hanlon, and Bobbie May for the Sunday coffee hours.

 Call for Contributions: If you have a spiritual reflection to share, or want to point your fellow worshipers toward a resource, submit your contributions to Fr.
 Karl (by email) by Wednesday in the week of publication.

 Don’t forget “Something Extra for Grace”: Supplemental giving envelopes can be found in pews.
 If you want to give something extra, please use an envelope to ensure that you are credited.

-Music this Week: The Second Sunday after the Epiphany
+Music this Week: The Last Sunday after the Epiphany (Quinquagesima)

 Organist: Ben Dobey